My Approach

 Identifying My Triggers (IMT)

 This process disempowers old reactions, cuts through the automatic loops, and gives clients the power to choose a new response.
 Anchoring provides stability in the moment while insight clears the path forward.
 The result is self-responsibility, healthier patterns, and real empowerment.
+AT its core, triggers are just warning signs to us - a gift really - that something is amiss.
+Let's take a look at it.
+Uncover it for what it really is.

 The Art of Role-Playing (AOR)

 Role-playing gives clients a safe way to say the things that often stay bottled up.
 It might mean speaking to a chair, an object, or even the Counsellor as if they were someone else.
 This process can uncover new perspectives, release emotion, and bring clarity.
 It's a tool that can be used for many situations - from resolving unfinished business to exploring different sides of ourselves - always with care, guidance, and support.
 Briefing and debriefing is vital.
+This tool is always used with discretion with the client's consent and comfortability being high priority.
+We brief, we debrief, and we find relief.

 Squat-in-a-Box (SIAB)